Global-Solutions-Alliance/global-research-platform/service/README.md

 # Global Research Platform Service

 This directory serves as the API service that will run the models for calculations and maintain data.
-The models are obtained from the [Solutions Repository](https://github.com/ProjectDrawdown/solutions).
+The models are obtained from the [GSA Model Engine](https://github.com/Global-Solutions-Alliance/model-engine).

 API Documentation could be found by running the application and accessing the `GET /docs`.